biolab/scorange-hugo/content/blog/2019-08-automatic-projection-VanGalen-Cell2016.md

 <br>
 <br>

 In our <a href="https://singlecell.biolab.si/blog/2019-08-automatic-annotation-Baron-CellSyst2016/"> previous blog</a> we looked at the new Annotator widget and how it can be used to effortlessly group and identify cell types in your dataset.
-Here we will explore another feature of the same widget: the embedding of the new cells onto and existing tSNE projection.
+Here we will explore another feature of the same widget: the embedding of the new cells onto an existing tSNE projection.
 <br>

 We will be using the data gathered by <a href= "https://www.sciencedirect.com/science/article/pii/S0092867419300947"> Galen  <i> et al.</i> (Cell, 2019) </a> which is available in our datasets, so you do not have to be concerned with downloading and importing it.